How to Apply

 Offers and start date

-Following the interviews, the EastBio management team will normalise scores from all individual panellists and from the different panels to obtain a fair and representative value (a Z score) that reflects your interview performance.
+Following the interviews, the EastBio Management Group will normalise scores from all individual panellists and from the different panels to obtain a fair and representative value (a Z score) that reflects your interview performance.
 Studentship offers will be made based on these scores.
 Offers will normally be made in March each year.

-EastBio studentships will start on the 1st of October, and soon after you will meet your cohort and the wider EastBio community at our two-day residential Induction Meeting.
+EastBio studentships will start on the 1st of October, and soon after you will meet your cohort and the wider EastBio community at our two-day residential Induction event.

 This will be the start of an incredibly exciting 4 years of learning and discovery, as well as the start of life-long friendships and working relationships!